garethjmsaunders/digital-code-style-guide/css/03-syntax-and-formatting.md

 #### Use the approved St Andrews palette of colours

-Unless you have a very good reason not to, you must use the approved pallete of St Andrews colours.
+Unless you have a very good reason not to, you must use the approved palette of St Andrews colours.

 #### Colour keywords